TheElijahWood/Discord-Bot-Setup/README2.md

 ![image](https://github.com/ejgamer19/Discord-Bot-Setup/assets/152716646/b66a3362-4d2d-4895-9123-544eca223b0e)

 Now at the bottem of the code replace 'Your bot token' with "procces.env.token" withought quotations.
-Its should work exactly the same as with the .env file.
+Its should work exactly the same with the .env file.